ariesti/ariesti.github.io/_posts/2019-03-29-my-first-hacktoberfest.md

 In case you need to know, Hacktoberfest is a chance to contribute to open source projects.
 Last year was my first time participating fully, and I did not regret any minute of it.
-Although come to think of it now, there could have been a few things I could do to maximize my participation.
+Although come to think of it now, there were a few things I could have done to maximize my participation.
 If you’ve been thinking about collaborating with others, open source is a great means of collaboration.

+Don't worry so much about the coding part, because the focus of Hacktoberfest is *to contribute to a software project.*
+You are not limited to only your coding skillsets.
+Any area where you might be able to help is within your reach: social media marketing, copywriting, editing, design, testing, bug reporting, business, etc.

+## Some Things You Can Do to Get Started (Right Away)